What is Sway? | 7 benefits of Sway for businesses

 Sway can then takes this a step further, adding in a few extra touches.
 These additions are only cosmetic such as text extracts.
 But they vastly improve the visuals of the document.
-Once the document is imported it can still be edited manually, but from experimentations, Sway tends to do a good job of presenting imported content nicely.

 Accessible anywhere and shareable with anyone:

 Sway stores created sways in the cloud.
-Meaning that you can view any sway you want as long as you have an Internet connection and access permission, you can access any sway you want.
-Whilst this does mean that without an Internet connection, you won’t be able to access any sways.
-For the greatly increased flexibility offered by taking the cloud approach, it’s a worthwhile trade-off.
+Meaning that you can view any sway you want as long as you’re connected to the Internet and have access permission.
+This does have the downside of meaning that whilst offline, you won’t be able to access any sways.
+But for the increased flexibility offered by a cloud approach, it’s a worthwhile trade-off.

 Sway allows users to insert content from a variety of sources to enrich their presentation.
-Flickr, Bing Images and Pickit all offer a variety of stock images or images under Creative Commons licence which can be used as backgrounds or features within the sway.
-Additionally, YouTube videos, tweets and Facebook posts can be embedded into sways, allowing for easy viewing and no need to link out of the presentation for content which is located on an online platform.
+Flickr, Bing Images and Pickit all offer a variety of images under the Creative Commons licence.
+Letting you use them freely as backgrounds or features within the sway.

 A major issue with PowerPoint presentations is that they can seem unprofessional or lack finesse.
 Which in turn reflects poorly on your business.
 Likewise, Word documents are difficult to organise and are often visually sparse.
 Sway on the other hand is built with elegant design and impressive visual performance in mind.

 Through using the pre-made templates and styles – or creating your own – it’s simple to create a presentation which looks good and impresses your client or manager.

 How to get Sway for your business

-If you’re interested in getting Sway, it’s included freely within certain Office 365 licenses.
+If you’re interested in getting Sway, it’s included for free within certain Office 365 licenses.
 If your business is yet to adopt Office 365, see our blog post on the topic to discover some of the great features you’re missing out on.